Adaptive Parameterization of Deep Learning Models for Federated Learning: Experiments

-On average we see better performance in the cross-silo setting, however not by much.
+On average we see a slightly better performance in the cross-silo setting.
 This may be the result of how well the participating clients $c_f$ data distribution represents the global distribution, as well as each client having on average a tenth of the data compared to our simulated cross-silo scenario.
 Since we only have a fraction of all clients in each round, this $c_{f}$ may not represent the global distribution.
-The optimization is therefore moving towards the local optima of $c_{f}$ instead of the optima of the global problem.
-It may be that for a lower $f$, the clients participating in a round can poorly represent the global distribution of data and therefore move towards the local optimum of said clients instead of the optima of the global problem.
+The optimization is therefore moving towards a local optimum of $c_{f}$ instead of an optima of the global problem.

 Both cross-silo and cross-device experiments show struggles with the quantity-based label imbalance experiments and especially with {M = 1}.
 This is true for all three FL algorithms.
 Fine tuning performs better than Adapters across the board for quantity-based label imbalance.
 A noteworthy observation is that quantity-based imbalance actually leads to better accuracy in the cross-device setting compared to cross-silo setting.